JamesIvanMatienzo/remix-of-examind/README.md

-# ExamInd Remix
+# Examind

-ExamInd Remix is a sophisticated, mobile-first exam preparation and study assistant designed to empower students with AI-driven insights and structured practice tools.
+Examind is a sophisticated, mobile-first exam preparation and study assistant designed to empower students with AI-driven insights and structured practice tools.
 Built with a modern tech stack, it provides a seamless experience for managing subjects, tracking scores, and generating personalized study plans.

 ## 🚀 Key Features